 Please note that the projects described below are indicative of the types available for each organization.
 Students will be matched to a particular organization based on their interests and skills and the sponsoring organization's needs.
 Also please note that some of the fellowship placements may require the use of a vehicle.

 The Bicycle Coalition of Maine (BCM) works to make Maine better for bicycling (and walking) through legislation and policy, advocacy, education, enforcement and encouragement.
-The fellow will focus on one of two important topics for the bicycle advocacy movement: the economic impact of bicycling in Maine; or, how to increase bicycle mode share in Portland and other big towns in Maine.
+The fellow will focus on two topics for the bicycle advocacy movement: the economic impact of bicycling in Maine, and event management for two major BCM events:

 Possible projects include: